tipoqueno/UI-Design/README.md

 - [CSS, from MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS) - While HTML is used to define the structure and semantics of your content, CSS is used to style it and lay it out.

 - [CSS Reference](http://cssreference.io/) - Free visual guide to CSS.
 It features the most popular properties, and explains them with illustrated and animated examples.

+- [Marksheet - CSS Basics](http://marksheet.io/css-basics.html) - For developers eager to learn how CSS can define the style and layout of a webpage.

 #### Javascript